The Questions – Gorilla Trekking-is it Really Worth it? – the Answers

 Gorilla Trekking-is it really worth it? -The Fynbos Guy wrote an excellent and humorous article – I enjoyed it, and it provoked me to write about the above – some who have never visited the Mountain Gorillas might even agree with him.

-The Gorilla Trekking Experience: Those who have visited the Gentle Giants of the Forest.
-Some visit them twice or partake in the Gorilla Habituation Experience where they are with a gorilla family for four-hours.
+The Gorilla Trekking Experience: Those who have visited the Gentle Giants of the Forest rarely, if ever complain.
+Some visit them twice or partake in the Gorilla Habituation Experience, where they are with a gorilla family for four-hours.

 Some of our Clients have called it “a Life-Changing Experience.
 “99% are awestruck by what they have experienced.
 That in spite of the truckload of cash, the discomfort of a long hike dissipates like vapor into thin air – it is the unforgettable experience of visiting the Mountain Gorillas of Bwindi Impenetrable Forest or Mgahinga Gorilla Park in Uganda.